Welcome to Year 6!

 The children will have a broad and balanced curriculum including French, hymn practice, music, PE, PSHE and art and design.

 Year 6 are very fortunate to have many opportunities for learning outside the classroom, please ensure you check the weekly newsletter and other letters sent home for more details and upcoming dates.

 Children should have their kits in at all times as PE sessions vary each half term and can change due to the weather conditions.
-At the moment your child’s PE days are Monday (Dance) and Wednesday, when we have basketball with Nathan.

 It is really important your child has the correct PE kit for health and safety reasons.